-Todd Fetters has been Bishop of the US National Conference since August 7, 2015, He was appointed bishop in 2015 to fill the unexpired term of his predecessor, and in July 2017 was elected to a four-year term as bishop.
+Todd Fetters has been Bishop of the US National Conference since August 7, 2015, He was appointed bishop in 2015 to fill the unexpired term of his predecessor, and since then has been elected to four-year terms in 2017 and 2021.

 Bishop Fetters grew up in a minister’s home as the son of Dr. Paul and Barbara Fetters.
 His father served many years as a United Brethren pastor, and in 1972 came to Huntington University to start and lead the Graduate School of Christian Ministries.
 Todd graduated from Huntington University in 1989 with a degree in Bible & Religion, and two years later received the Master of Christian Ministry degree from Huntington University.
 More recently, he earned the Master of Arts in Religion from Evangelical Seminary in Myerstown, Pa.